in-toto/specification/in-toto-spec.md

 #### 4.5.2 Namespacing link metadata

-Link metadata that pertains to a sublayout must be placed in a file system directory for such layout.
-The name of the directory will be have the same format as the link metadata filename without the .link metadata suffix.
+Link metadata that pertains to a sublayout must be placed in a filesystem directory for such layout.
+The name of the directory will have the same format as the link metadata filename without the .link metadata suffix.
 This is necessary to avoid clashes between step names on layouts and sublayouts, as the creator of a layout may not be aware of the names used by the creators of